 We also discuss when to see a doctor for a head injury and how to find the right doctor.
 If you are showing any signs of severe head trauma, please visit the nearest emergency department or urgent care clinic for immediate medical attention.

 At Cognitive FX, we treat patients whose head injury symptoms did not resolve with time and rest.
 95% of our patients experience statistically verified restoration of brain function after treatment.
-To learn if our program is right for you, schedule a free consultation.
+To learn if our program is right for you, schedule a consultation.